sudeep71/RNA_Seq_Tutorial/docs/05_getdata_readquality.rst

 	salivary_repl1_R2_fastqc.zip

 Copy these files to your laptop.

-Now use Filezilla to log into your account then drag and drop to your computer and open using a bowser.
+MAC USERS: Now use Filezilla to log into your account then drag and drop to your computer and open using a browser.

+Windows USERS: Look to the left of your client, you will see a window with all the files.
+If you dont see the files, just refresh the view.
+Right click on the files and download them.
+You can open it in a browser.